 UCMDB provides two adapters to federate data from Configuration Manager to UCMDB.
 The adapters sit on top of UCMDB and carry out the operation to bring the federated data from Configuration Manager.
-For details about these adapters, see "Federation Workflow with UCMDB" on page 42.
+For details about these adapters, see "Federation Workflow with UCMDB" on page 45.

-For details, see "Federating Policy Compliance Data" on the next page and "Federating KPIs" on page 38.
+For details, see "Federating Policy Compliance Data" below and "Federating KPIs" on page 41.